A podcast where you join me (Penny!) as I chat to fellow creatives over a cocktail.

 I don’t typically struggle with perfectionism, which is an unusual trait in my field of work, because many lawyers do.
 Instead, I work with a bunch of them and the majority share these perfectionist traits.

 I guess it is because they are mostly high achievers and academic types.
 Then when we are practicing law, we are dealing with high risk, from the general public’s very high expectations, even down to a typo, spelling error or God forbid getting a name wrong!
 Generally speaking, it is in a lawyer’s blood to strive for perfectionism and I have a team of lawyers who are very much in the category of perfectionists.
 This will be the same in many fields of work.

-No matter what walk of life you are from perfection holds us back from living our best lives, moving forward and achieving what we want.
-It can prevent us for accepting ourselves, loving the bodies we have, where we live or finding a loving relationship.
+No matter what walk of life you are from perfection holds us back from living our best lives, moving forward, and achieving what we want.
+It can prevent us from accepting ourselves, loving the bodies we have, where we live, or finding a loving relationship.

 Before I go further, I did a little research to find out what exactly perfectionism is or isn’t.
 And who else to look to but my favourite researcher Brene Brown.

 So what does Brene say about perfectionism?

 This is directly from Brene Browns book Overcoming Perfectionism where she explains what it is:

 Then she goes on in the book to describe what perfectionism is not.